filakhtov/gentoo-use-docs/net-libs/gnutls.md

 This flag is only working together with the `test` flag.
 Pass the `--enable-valgrind-tests` option to the configure script.
 Build and execute additional tests that are using the Valgrind tool to test GnuTLS for memory errors.

 As with the `test` flag, this one should normally be disabled.

+### verify-sig
+Perform signature verification of the upstream source code archive before extracting it and building the package.

+It is safe to disable this flag.

+### zlib
+Pass the `--with-zlib` option to the configure script.
+Use the `libz` library to enable certificate and record layer compression using the Zlib algorithm.

+It is safe to disable this flag.

+### zstd
+Pass the `--with-zstd` option to the configure script.
+Use the `libzstd` library to enable certificate and record layer compression using the Facebook's Zstd algorithm.

+It is safe to disable this flag.